wuyaxv/wuyaxv.github.io/_posts/2024-02-29-Configuration-Of-OpenWrt-On-Proxmox.md

 ## 0x04.
 Setup the System

 ### Network Configuration
-Before booting up the system, I allocated two Linux Bridge devices to this VM named vmbr0 and vmbr1 respectively.
+Before booting up the system, I allocated two Linux bridge devices to this VM named vmbr0 and vmbr1 respectively.
 The vmbr0 bridge acts as a gateway and connects to the `WAN` interface of the VM while the vmbr1 bridge acts as an internal switch that connects to the `LAN` interface of the VM.
 This is for the purpose of simulating a situation where local machines connect to the `LAN`(aka vmbr1), and OpenWrt acts as a fully functional router and redirect the traffic of local machines to the outside network, so that local machines can get access to the Internet.

-By default, OpenWrt sets the vmbr0 to `LAN` and sets the vmbr1 to `WAN`.
+By default, OpenWrt sets vmbr0 to `LAN` and vmbr1 to `WAN`.
 To change the default settings, we need to edit the config file at `/etc/config/network` as follows:

 ```
 config interface 'loopback'